Boris Birshtein: Career

-In 1992 Birshtein helped ensure Canada’s Cameco Corp. won the contract to develop Kyrgyzstan’s giant Kumtor Gold Mine.
+In 1992, Birshtein helped ensure Canada’s Cameco Corp. won the contract to develop Kyrgyzstan's Kumtor Gold Mine.
 He was also the owner of Moldova’s top hotel.

 Seabeco Group

 Birshtein is the former chairman of Seabeco Group.
 Seabeco invested in property in Russia in the late 1980s and early 1990s.

 Businesses in Moldova

 According to former Moldovan Prime Minister Mircea Druc, Birshtein was a mentor for former presidents Mircea Snegur, Petru Lucinschi and Vladimir Voronin.
 He has also been described as the mentor of Vladimir Plahotniuc.

 Birshtein was an adviser for president Snegur.
 He had a large influence in the Moldovan political and business environment.
 He owned 65% of the shares of the largest bank in the country – „Eximbank”, as well as the four-star hotel „Seabeco”.
 Birstein also had a large media trust in Moldova, created in the second half of the 90s.
-There are rumours that Birshtein also helped Snegur to end the Transnistria War: he managed to bring Russian Vicepresident Aleksandr Rutskoy and defence minister Viktor Barannikov to Moldova in the midst of the conflict.
+There are rumours that Birshtein also helped Snegur to end the Transnistria War: he managed to bring Russian vice president Aleksandr Rutskoy and defence minister Viktor Barannikov to Moldova in the midst of the conflict.
 Rutskoy and Barannikov managed to negotiate a ceasefire, and a few days after this visit, Snegur and Boris Yeltsin signed the ceasefire agreement.
 Valeriu Saharneanu claims that Birshtein was an agent of Rutskoy, to convince Moldovan President Snegur to end the conflict on Russia's terms.
 A company controlled by Birshtein would also eventually produce all Moldovan passports and other forms of official identification.
 According to sources close to Snegur, Israeli businessman Miron Shor, the father of future Moldovan politician Ilan Shor, who was a friend of Birshtein, moved to Moldova in 1991, at the invitation of Snegur.

 Former Prime Minister Ion Sturza claims that Birshtein's influence in the Moldovan political and business environment was so large in the 90s and early 2000s that he met with the heads of state at the airport and that he personally appointed ministers of government.
 Because of this, he has been labeled in the press as the czar of Moldova.